bvillasen/blog/astro/_posts/2019-05-28-summit_scaling_tests.md

 For a visual distribution of the resources check: [jsrun Visualizer](https://jsrunvisualizer.olcf.ornl.gov/?s4f0o128n6c7g1r11d1b27l0=)

-To change the size of the problem you need to increase the number of Resources and the nodes accordingly ( also change the number of resources per node ), for example to run using 64 GPUs:
+To change the size of the problem you need to increase the number of Resources and the number of nodes accordingly ( also change the number of resources per node, 6 GPUs per node ), for example to run using 64 GPUs:

 ```
 #BSUB -nnodes 11